Kalan-Lab/lsaBGC/README.md

 ```

 ## Major Updates
-* Feb 5, 2023 - Corrected flag to make prodigal the default and pyprodigal optional unless requested by the user - according to benchmarking performed by pyprodigal/Bakta authors, provided that no options (e.g. metagenomic mode) were used - these should be producing equivalent results anyways - we are considring adding flags for metagenomic gene calling in the next release.
+* Feb 5, 2023 - Corrected flag to make prodigal the default and pyrodigal optional unless requested by the user - we are considering formally making pyrodigal the default gene-caller however because there are a number of improvements/corrections pyprodigal offers and it is being actively maintained.
 * Jan 16, 2023 - Added more adjustable parameters to lsaBGC-DiscoVary.
 Expansion uses bitscores to select best homolog group for genes from new genomes while cutoffs still based on E-values to provide more resolution and sensitivity in distinguishing NRPS/PKS homolog groups with recently diverged protocore genes (in alignment with recent v1.31 switch to use more resolute homolog groups).
 * Nov 25, 2022 - Much improved logging and standard output for lsaBGC-Easy (less yelling to the terminal).
 Recent switch to use hierarchical ortholog groupings found to be non-deterministic (still default - but can use coarser orthogroups via `-mc` argument for `lsaBGC-Easy.py` and `lsaBGC-Ready.py`). `GSeeF.py` made more robust and default is to only print tracks for most common 50 GCFs.
 * Nov 9, 2022 - Switch from using coarse othogrouping to hierarchical ortholog groupings in OrthoFinder analysis.
 Add option to provide user custom species tree.